Synthetic tensor gauge fields

 $\hat{m}=(m_x, m_y,m_z)$ has been promoted to the index of a three-dimensional lattice.
 For a fixed $m_x$, the phase carried by $t_y$ changes linearly as a function of $m_z$.
 We thus just need to generalize the scheme of realizing the Harper-Hofstadter model to a $m_x$ dependent one.
-The simplest scheme is to use the synthetic dimension formed by internal degrees of freedom like hyperfine spins or different atomic species, which may feel different vector gauge potentials~\cite{Bloch2013}.
+The simplest scheme is to use the synthetic dimension formed by internal degrees of freedom like hyperfine spins or different atomic species, which may feel different vector gauge potentials.
+For instance, a seminal experiment realized opposite vector gauge potentials for two spins \cite{Bloch2013}.
+To realize the dipolar Harper-Hofstadter model, experimentalists just need to turn on a strong interaction between these two spin components.
 As the tunneling in the $x$ direction is suppressed, it is sufficient to consider only two layers with $m_x=0$ and $m_x=1$, respectively.
 In other words, only a two-component system is required.
 Applying component-selective Raman lasers that do not affect the first component, the tunneling of this component is unchanged. $t_y$ in the first layer with $m_x=0$ thus does not acquire an additional phase.
 In contrast, the Raman lasers imprint a phase to the tunneling of the second component. $t_y$ in the second layer with $m_x=1$ thus becomes $t_ye^{im_z\phi}$.
 The minimal version of Eq.(\ref{Kmp}) is then realized.
 Alternatively, if one directly implements the scheme in~\cite{Bloch2013}, where these two components feel opposite vector gauge potentials, $\phi\rightarrow 2\phi$.

 Once accessing Eq.(\ref{Kmp}) in laboratories, a dipolar Harper-Hofstadter model is realizable.
 Similar to the previous discussions, a dipole aligned in the $x$ direction can also tunnel in the $z$ direction with a tunneling strength $J_z=-t_z^2/V$.
 If we view the system along the $x$-axis, the dipole appears to be a two-dimensional particle moving in the $y-z$ plane, as shown in Fig.~\ref{fig4}(c).
 This thus realizes a dipolar Harper-Hofstadter model,